manuelbl/SwissQRBillDemo/ui/README.md

 yarn dev
 ```

-The app should automatically will be available at [http://localhost:5173/qrbill](http://localhost:5173/qrbill) (the link is also displayed in the console).
+The app should automatically be available at [http://localhost:5173/qrbill](http://localhost:5173/qrbill) (the link is also displayed in the console).

 If you make changes to the source code, the app will automatically reload.